-- 1. Disengage the PTO, engage the parking brake and turn off the engine. - There are two nuts (B, Figure 49) on the linkage rod.
-Loosen the nuts from the ball joints and turn the linkage rod (A) to adjust.

-- If the machine creeps forward, turn the rod clockwise (while standing at the rear of the machine, facing forward); - If the machine creeps backward, turn the rod counter-clockwise. - 3.
-Lock the nuts (B) against the ball joints when neutral is achieved.
+- 1. Disengage the PTO, engage the parking brake and turn off the engine. - 2.
+There are two nuts (B) on the linkage rod.
+Loosen the nuts from the ball joints (C) and turn the linkage rod to adjust. - If the machine creeps forward, turn the rod clockwise (while standing at the rear of the machine, facing forward); - If the machine creeps backward, turn the rod counter-clockwise (while standing at the rear of the machine, facing forward). - 3.
+Lock the jam nut against the ball joints when neutral is achieved.

 Note: This adjustment should not be performed while the machine is running.
-It may take several attempts to achieved neutral, depending upon how much the machine creeps.
+It may take several attempts to achieve neutral, depending on how much the machine creeps.